trueberryless-org/mutanuq/starlight/src/content/docs/en/languages/english/text_types/email.md

 -   Comma: `Dear Sir or Madam,`

 :::caution[Caution]
-No matter whether you end the salutation with exclamation mark or comma, the first letter of the intruduction must always be **UPPERCASE**.
+No matter whether you end the salutation with exclamation mark or comma, the first letter of the introduction must always be **UPPERCASE**.
 :::

 #### Introduction